15 Best Day Trips From Avignon, France

 Day Trips From Avignon by Car

 The following tours from Avignon are designed in a way that they are manageable to do in a day.
-And each of these destinations is reachable within an hour’s driving.
-If you’re looking for more things to do a little further afield, be sure to also read my post about day trips from Aix-en-Provence.
+And each of these destinations is reachable within an hour’s drive.
+If you’re looking for more things to do a little further afield, be sure to also read my post about day trips from Aix-en-Provence, or day trips from Marseille.

-Simply choose which of these day trips from Avignon suit you best and build your itinerary from there!
+Simply choose which of these suggestions suits you best and build your itinerary from there!
 Below is a map detailing each day trip destination so you can get your bearings and visualise how far everything is from each other.

 Les Baux-de-Provence and Carrières de Lumières